Inbibo/adonisfx_docs/docs/documentation/maya/muscle.md

  - **Feature** (Enumerator, "Muscle Fibers"): A list of debuggable features for this deformer.
      - Muscle Fibers: Draw *Muscle Fibers* fiber directions on the simulated mesh's surface.
      - Attachment Constraints: Draw *Attachment Constraints* connections from the simulated mesh to the attachments.
-     - Sliding On Segment: Draw *Sliding On Segment* connections from the simulated mesh to the segment the simulated mesh is sliding on.
+     - Slide On Segment: Draw *Slide On Segment* connections from the simulated mesh to the segment the simulated mesh is sliding on.
  - **Width Scale** (Float, 1.0): Modifies the width of all lines.
  - **Color** (Color picker): Selects the line color from a color wheel.
 Its saturation can be modified using the slider.
  - **Fiber Scale** (Float, 3.0): The scale can be modified to set a custom fiber length.